 High voice use can be a long periods of speaking.
 Over a few hours within the day or an entire day (or days in a row) of use.

-This could be a long day or week of speaking.
 If you have day job that requires you to use your voice a lot, you may be tiring out your voice during the week.
 Teachers or customer service personnel are high voice users.

-When it comes to a weekend performance, your may already be vocally fatigued.
+When it comes to a weekend performance, you may already be vocally fatigued.

 Along with getting the right amount of sleep that works for you, taking regular vocal rest for twenty minutes after any high voice use, will assist in minimising vocal fatigue after long periods of speaking.